jabigair/norm-euclidean/README.md

 ## Implementation

 We start with an input square.
 In practice, we've used the unit square with bottom left corner at the origin $([0,1] \times [0, 1])$.
 The program takes this inputted square and cuts it into fourths.
 It calculates the maximum possible norm (meaning, the absolute value of the field norm) over each of these four squares.
 If that norm is less than one, then we know that the unaltered field norm works for every point in that box.
 If the maximum norm is greater than one, then there may be points in that box that the field norm does _not_ work for.
-We write these "bad" boxes to a file, and then the program recurses on each of these boxes (breaking them into fourths, and so on).
+We write these "bad" boxes to a file, and then the program recurses on each of these "bad" boxes (breaking them into fourths, and so on).

-With each recursion, the boxes get smaller, and so we're zooming in on regions that contain possible "bad" points.
+With each recursion, the "bad" boxes get smaller, and so we're zooming in on regions that contain possible "bad" points.
 For discriminants that _are_ Norm-Euclidean, this process will eventually terminate, since there will be no bad boxes after a finite number of recursions.

 <!--Clark proved that, although there _are_ bad regions when the discriminant is 69, the number of bad points in these regions is finite.
 In fact, a minor change to the field norm "fixes" the field norm so that it works for these bad points, and doesn't break the field norm for any of the good points.-->